pengrad/java-telegram-bot-api/README.md

 PassportData passportData = update.message().passportData();
 ```

-PassportData contains an array of `EncryptedPassportElement` and `EncryptedCredentials`.
+PassportData contains anarray of `EncryptedPassportElement` and `EncryptedCredentials`.
 You need to decrypt `Credentials` using private key (public key you uploaded to `@BotFather`)

 ```java